What is the common cold?

 Many different strains of virus can cause a cold, so it’s possible to catch several different colds in quick succession.
 To reduce the risk of catching a cold or passing one on:

-- Make sure someone with a cold sneezes and coughs into a tissue and quickly disposes of it in a bin
+Make sure someone with a cold sneezes and coughs into a tissue and bins it right away

 How to treat a cold